Frequently Asked Questions

 tested parents, with a good health guarantee than be saddled with enormous vet bills down

 Are your puppies proven Man-trailing dogs?
 Yes and we can provide references.
-We have working trailing dogs in the field and in training.
+We have numerous working trailing dogs in the field and in training.
 (To read some of our puppy success stories, click here.)
 If you are looking for a high drive working bloodhound click here.

 What does limited registration mean?
 Limited Registration means that your bloodhound is AKC registered.
 With limited registration your bloodhound is eligible to be entered in the following licensed or member events: Obedience, Tracking, Field Trials, Hunting Tests, Herding, Lure Coursing, Agility, Rally, and Earthdog but cannot compete in confirmation shows.